 The CPU itself is an internal component of the laptop, meaning it’s inserted into a socket in the motherboard.
 Therefore, when purchasing a laptop, you’ll want to find one that already has the CPU you’re looking for.

 On an engineering student’s laptop, the CPU will be performing a higher number of tasks with an increased amount of software.
-With more cores on the laptop, the speed and effectivity of the laptop remains constant.
+With more cores on the laptop, the speed and effectiveness of the laptop remain constant.